 Once all buckles are snapped into position, I tighten the shoulder straps and do the pinch test.
 (Gone are the days when we measure how many fingers you can slide in, rather just see if you can grab any excess slack between your fingers.

 If so, it’s still too loose!).
 Then I position the chest clip across their nipple line and declare them safe and snug!

 Beyond that, I also make sure that all children who are using boosters or seat belts have given me the go-ahead that they are all properly seatbelted into position.

-We are car seat fanatics and pretty obsessed with car seat safety, so this ritual car seat check has become a way of life for us and we don’t go anywhere without going through these motions.
+We are pretty obsessed with car seat safety, so this ritual car seat check has become a way of life for us and we don’t go anywhere without going through these motions.